angular/angular/aio/content/guide/template-syntax.md

 An [idempotent](https://en.wikipedia.org/wiki/Idempotence) expression is ideal because it is free of side effects and improves Angular's change detection performance.
 In Angular terms, an idempotent expression always returns *exactly the same thing* until one of its dependent values changes.

 Dependent values should not change during a single turn of the event loop.
 If an idempotent expression returns a string or a number, it returns the same string or number when called twice in a row.
 If the expression returns an object, including an `array`, it returns the same object *reference* when called twice in a row.

 <div class="alert is-helpful">

-There is one exception to this behavior that applies to `*ngFor`. `*ngFor` has `trackBy` functionality that can deal with referential inequality of objects that when iterating over them.
+There is one exception to this behavior that applies to `*ngFor`. `*ngFor` has `trackBy` functionality that can deal with referential inequality of objects when iterating over them.
+See [*ngFor with `trackBy`](guide/template-syntax#ngfor-with-trackby) for details.

-For more information, see the [*ngFor with `trackBy`](guide/template-syntax#ngfor-with-trackby) section of this guide.

 </div>

-### Quick execution

-Angular executes template expressions after every change detection cycle.
-Change detection cycles are triggered by many asynchronous activities such as promise resolutions, HTTP results, timer events, key presses and mouse moves.

-Expressions should finish quickly or the user experience may drag, especially on slower devices.
-Consider caching values when their computation is expensive.

-### Simplicity

-Although it's possible to write complex template expressions, it's a better practice to avoid them.

-A property name or method call should be the norm, but an occasional Boolean negation, `!`, is OK.
-Otherwise, confine application and business logic to the component, where it is easier to develop and test.

 <!-- end of Interpolation doc -->